Alexander Zickler

 Alexander Zickler (born 28 February 1974) is a German professional football coach and a former player who played as a striker.
-He is the assistant manager of Marco Rose at RB Leipzig.
+He is currently assistant manager for Al Shabab.

 He spent 12 years of his professional career with Bayern Munich, appearing in more than 300 official games and winning 19 major titles, notably seven Bundesliga championships and the 2001 Champions League.
 He also played six years in Austria with two clubs.

 Zickler was a German international for four years, but did not attend any major international tournament.

 Club career

 Dynamo Dresden

 Born in Bad Salzungen, East Germany, Zickler began his career with Dynamo Dresden, having joined the club's youth system in 1980 as a six-year-old.

 In the 1992–93 season, he played with the first team in the Bundesliga, making his debut in the competition on 23 October 1992 in a 1–2 home loss against 1.
 FC Nürnberg and eventually helping them narrowly avoid relegation.